infu/nftanvil/apps/docs/docs/sdk/integration.md

 Other dApps can still sell it and they can also take a fee, but this time its during purchase and its called `affiliate fee`

-Keep in mind, that if we set 100000000 e8s (1 ICP) amount and we reduce 0.5% Anvil protocol fee, 0.5% Author royalty fee 0.5% Marketplace fee, then seller will receive 1.5% less than whats specified in `amount`.
+Keep in mind, that if we set 100000000 e8s (1 ICP) amount and we reduce 0.5% Anvil protocol fee, 0.5% Author royalty fee 0.5% Marketplace fee, then the seller will receive 1.5% less than what's specified in `amount`.

 ### Purchasing NFT